 We take the security of our customers very seriously and have put extra thought regarding digital safety into the development of our product.
-We believe that we have made Friendship Lamps and Frames sensibly secure.
+We believe that we have made Friendship Lamps Powered by Filimin sensibly secure.
 Here are some of the things we have done to address this in the design:

-- Filimin Devices send out a beacon you can connect to wirelessly, but once they are connected to Wi-Fi, that beacon only lasts another two minutes.
+- Friendship Lamps send out a beacon you can connect to wirelessly, but once they are connected to Wi-Fi, that beacon only lasts another two minutes.
 After that, there is no way for anyone else to connect to them.

 - There is an API key and MD5 checksum sent and received with firmware updates, on top of the encryption strategy.